Nissan Fairlady Z (S30): 260Z

-The 260Z was sold in the United States for the 1974 model year only, but was available in other countries until 1978 (aside from Japan, where this model was never regularly available except for in Okinawa).
-The engine was enlarged to 2.6 L by lengthening its stroke bringing with it the new model code RS30.
+The 260Z was available in the United States for the 1974 model year only, but were sold in most other countries until the 1978 introduction of the 280ZX (aside from Japan, where this model was never regularly available, except in Okinawa).

+The engine was enlarged to 2.6 L by lengthening its stroke, bringing with it the new model code RS30.
 In the US, federal emissions regulations forced a reduction in ignition timing and compression ratio, resulting in a lower power output of 139 hp SAE net for the 260Z despite the additional displacement, whereas in other countries the power output increased to 165 PS.
-There was also a 1974.5 model sold through the second half of 1974 in the US that had the full 165 hp with the addition of the larger 5 mph safety bumpers, that would become the standard for the 280Z.
+There was also a 1974 model sold through the second half of 1974 in the US that had the full 165 hp with the addition of the larger 5 mph safety bumpers, that would become the standard for the 280Z.

-A four-speed or 5 speed (non US) manual remained standard equipment, with a three-speed automatic transmission optional.
+A four-speed or 5 speed (non-US) manual remained standard equipment, with a three-speed automatic transmission optional.

 A 2+2 model built on a 300 mm longer wheelbase was introduced, with larger opening quarter panel windows and a slightly notched roofline.
 The 2+2 looked largely identical inside (aside from the rear seat and its associated seat belt reels), but did receive a carpeted transmission tunnel rather than the quilted vinyl material used on the two-seater.
 The rear side windows on the 2+2 were push-out units, to add ventilation for rear seat occupants.

 The 260Z claimed a few updates and improvements over the 240Z.
 The climate controls were more sensibly laid out and easier to work, and those cars with air conditioning now had the A/C system integrated into the main climate control panel.
 There was also additional stiffness in the chassis due to a redesign of the chassis rails which were larger and extended further back than previous models.
 A rear sway bar was added as well.
 The 260Z debuted a redesigned dashboard and console, as well as new seat trim, and door panels for the interior.
 The tail lights were updated, moving the back up lights from the main tail light housing to the back panel.

 Early 1974 US 260Z models had bumpers that resembled those of the earlier 240Z, though increased slightly in size, pushed away from the body somewhat, and wearing black rubber bumper guards rather that the previous chrome bumper guards with rubber strips.
 These early cars still had the front turn signals located below the bumpers.
 Late 1974 U.S. 260Z models (often referred to as 1974.5 models) carried the heavier bumpers that would remain on the 1975-76 model years of the 280Z so as to be in compliance with United States bumper legislation in 1973.
 These late cars had the front turn signals relocated to the outer edges of the front grill, above the bumper.